resilientinfrastructure/geo_police/README.md

 ### Description

-`seawall_police` offers a simple open-source visualizations seawall geotechnical and structural instruments for data monitoring.
+`levee_police` offers simple open-source visualizations for levees' geotechnical and structural instruments for data monitoring.

 ![image](https://user-images.githubusercontent.com/43248948/143323607-f6d6ef67-86ed-4a1e-b6f2-884acb6f1ac3.png)

 ### Motivation

-As flooding and climate change becomes a greater risk to coastal cities, the greater need for better seawalls and infrastructure.
+As flooding and climate change becomes a greater risk to coastal cities, the greater need for better levees, seawalls, and infrastructure.
 For example, the city of New Orleans had catastrophic problems due to levee (one type of an embankment built to prevent the overflow of the sea/river) structural failures - read the story from Wikipedia
 [https://en.wikipedia.org/wiki/2005_levee_failures_in_Greater_New_Orleans](https://en.wikipedia.org/wiki/2005_levee_failures_in_Greater_New_Orleans).

-Seawall structural integrity is crucial to protect coastal communities.
+Levees' structural integrity is crucial to protect coastal communities.
 Long term health and quality control can be achieved with adequate data monitoring.
 Current  Data Management Systems used in infrastructure projects cost millions of dollars to use and operate.
 To ensure long-term life-cycle of our infrastructure projects, structural health monitoring offers the opportunity to supervise the infrastructure works and hold involved operating and construction parties accountable during the process.
 There is a need a collaborative platform with servers, maps, and info-graphics built on top of existing standards to improve how we monitor public spending.

 Read more about the need for geotechnical visualizations and monitoring in this article [article](https://medium.com/data-tale/underground-version-2-0-2ce60f040245).

 ## Product Idea

 Geo_police is a platform to visualize monitoring instruments real-time.
-Constractors and operators should be legally obliged to provide this data to guarantee quality of the seawall.
+Constractors and operators should be legally obliged to provide this data to guarantee quality of the levee.

 Map
 A map using ArcGIS/Mapbox open street maps